cartigli/vault/xsorted()/VI ML/VI Deep ML/I Layers.md

 \end{document}
 ```

-Networks are often consider by layer
+Networks are usually considered by layer
-	the input layer is layer of x's and the output layer is the layer of y's
+	the input layer is the layer of x's and the output layer is the layer of y's
 		neural nets are designed off of the idea of giving inputs and receiving outputs ; like our model
 			the input layer, or layer 0, input data for and ' feeds it forward ' to the next layer
 				This process is done through the weights matrix, so to get the values given to layer 0 to layer 1, the first hidden layer, they must be weighted